How to Update Python in Virtualenv

 To update your Python version, take the following actions:

-Step by Step Guide of Update Python in Virtualenv
+Step by Step Guide of Update Python in virtualenv

 Step 1: Visit the Python website.